simison/simison.github.io/_posts/2016-08-23-whats-going-on-with-couchsurfing-verification.markdown

 "></a>
 </div>

-Mentioned prices vary between 19$ and 75$ as CS is probably just A/B testing different sums to find optimal price point.
+So there are multiple setups of verification going on, depending on which A/B test group you might fall into.
+Prices vary between 19$ and 75$ as they're testing different sums to find optimal price point.
+Visuals of that verification page might be different to different users as well.
+Sometimes it's pay once for lifetime fee, sometimes an annual fee.

 <h3>People are angry</h3>